gpaumier/gp2/src/pages/wikimedia/2013 Tech News.rst

 Technical ambassadors: The first attempt at a 2-way communication line between developers and editors
 =====================================================================================================

 As I mentioned, the problem isn't new.
-I'll assume that it's been here all along, since Wikipedia was created in 2001, and continued as the site underwent major rewrites of its software [#]_ and frequent outages that only the most long-term editors still recall.
+I'll assume that it's been here all along, since Wikipedia was created in 2001, and continued as the site underwent major rewrites of its software\ [#]_ and frequent outages that only the most long-term editors still recall.
 That said, the problem became more apparent when the Wikimedia Foundation really started to have the resources to make major software changes.
-This was in 2008, when the Foundation was awarded a grant by the Stanton Foundation to finance the "Wikipedia Usability Initiative," with the goal of improving the software to make it easier to contribute to the encyclopedia [#]_.
+This was in 2008, when the Foundation was awarded a grant by the Stanton Foundation to finance the "Wikipedia Usability Initiative," with the goal of improving the software to make it easier to contribute to the encyclopedia.\ [#]_

+.. [#] Guillaume Paumier, Sumana Harihareswara and MediaWiki developers. `The Architecture of Open Source Applications: MediaWiki <http://aosabook.org/en/mediawiki.html>`__. `ISBN 978-1105571817 <https://meta.wikimedia.org/wiki/Special:BookSources/9781105571817>`__

+.. [#] `Wikipedia to become more user-friendly for new volunteer writers <https://wikimediafoundation.org/wiki/Press_releases/Wikipedia_to_become_more_user-friendly_for_new_volunteer_writers>`__.
+Wikimedia Foundation.
+December 3, 2008.

 The Wikipedia Usability Project is what brought the now familiar `"Vector" look <https://blog.wikimedia.org/2010/05/13/a-new-look-for-wikipedia/>`__ to Wikipedia, as well as the then-new `editing toolbar <https://blog.wikimedia.org/2010/03/25/wikimedia-gets-ready-for-some-big-changes/>`__.
 These were the biggest changes to Wikipedia's interface in a long time, and the Usability team knew that they needed to find a way to communicate with editors across wikis.
 Besides direct on-wiki discussions and blog posts, they created a new mailing list in August 2010, called "`wikitech-ambassadors <https://lists.wikimedia.org/mailman/listinfo/wikitech-ambassadors>`__"; its purpose was to enable interested Wikimedians to be notified of major technical changes, act as an ambassador to their home wiki (initially the long-tail wikis), and report back issues and concerns to the list.
 The ambassadors list was low-traffic: subscribers wouldn't get as many e-mails as on the general technical list, `wikitech-l <https://lists.wikimedia.org/mailman/listinfo/wikitech-l>`__.
 The list also had an explicit focus on users, meaning it wasn't necessary to have specialized technical knowledge to participate.